kyleosung/DS3ML3_Final_Project/README.md

 Created by: Kyle Sung

 Hi there!
 This is the main repository for my Final Project for Datasci 3ML3 in Winter 2024.
-Our goal was to create a Chess AI using machine learning techniques developed in the course.
+The goal was to create a Chess AI using machine learning techniques developed in the course, including convolution and fully connected neural networks, ensemble methods, decision trees, and ensemble methods, to name a few.

 **First**: If you haven't read the paper, please do this first.
 It can be found in the submission box.